aryxmega/awwwry/_projects/2020-03-18-techstyle-fashion-group.md

 TechStyle Fashion Group is comprised of high-value membership driven fashion brands supported by a community of more than 5 million active members.
 {: .lead}

-In 2013, I joined as the User Experience Designer for ShoeDazzle.
-By 2015, I became the Global Sr. User Experience Designer for TechStyle Fashion Group — the parent company.
+In 2013, I slid into ShoeDazzle's DM as their User Experience Designer.
+By 2015, I bribed my way to become the Global Sr. User Experience Designer for TechStyle Fashion Group — the parent company — with epic fist bumps and flawless dance battles.

 ![Fabletics](/images/projects/techstyle-fashion-group/fabletics-02.png)